aperturerobotics/go-kvfile/README.md

 ScanPrefixKeys(): iterates over key/value pairs with a prefix, returning keys only.
 ```

 Write() writes the given key-value pairs to the file with the writer.
-It sorts
-the key/value pairs by key, writes the values to the file, and builds the index.

 ## License